 Most of us who work in business use a form of central storage as well as our laptop or desktop computers.
 There simply isn’t enough space to store all the files we’d need to access – and it is poor practice anyway.

-Some of us use servers or shared hard drives – or cloud storage solutions like Dropbox, Box, Onedrive or Google Drive.
+Some of us use servers or shared hard drives – or cloud storage solutions like Dropbox, Box, Onedrive, or Google Drive.

 We use them to back up important documents and files.
 I think of these services like the spare room in our homes, where we dump stuff that we’re not sure we need or not.
-Because we can’t decide whether we’ll need those files again or not, we put them in a storage space which will keep them safe, just in case we do.
+Because we can’t decide whether we’ll need those files again or not, we put them in a storage space, which will keep them safe, just in case we do.

-However, what cloud storage is not – is a means of organizing, storing and sharing assets with your team and external partners.
+However, what cloud storage is not – is a means of organizing, storing, and sharing assets with your team and external partners.
 None of the great companies in the cloud storage space come close to serving that need.

-1. Clearly defined user rights
+Clearly defined user rights

 Generally, there are three basic sets of user rights – those who can upload or contribute assets, those who use the DAM and admins who can define how assets are stored and found – and the rights given to users.

-Users can see only the content that is shared to them as an individual or as a group.
+Users can see only the content that is shared with them as an individual or as a group.
 For example, the sales team may have access to a set of documents and brand assets which they need on a day to day basis.
 They won’t see future strategic plans or work in progress.
 There are further levels of permissions that matter too;

-- Do they have the right to view only?
+Do they have the right to view only?

-- Do they have the right to download
+Do they have the right to download

-- Do they have the right to share with other users?
+Do they have the right to share with other users?

-- Do they have the right to edit?
+Do they have the right to edit?

-3. Approval of assets
+Approval of assets